Print Music Publications, most recent at the top:

 WLP, 2019, “Our Savior Has Come” – Composed with Shannon Cerneka, a four-part quodlibet for Christmas, for children’s choir or other voices, with piano, guitar, and hand percussion accompaniment.

-SLM, 2019, Several simple settings of daily mass psalms with metrical refrains and chanted verses available for purchase or via subscription.
+SLM, 2019, Several dozen simple settings of daily mass psalms with metrical refrains and chanted verses available for purchase or via subscription at Simply Liturgical Music.
+Audio and score samples available via SLM as well.

 WLP, 2018, “Psalm 22: My God, Why Have You Abandoned Me?” – A congregational (paraphrased) setting of the familiar responsorial psalm for Palm Sunday, featured in the WLP 2019 Sing the Seasons.